bybysker/fcpx-edit-buddy/README.md

 # FCPX Edit Buddy

-#### Todo : manage so that each segment represents a sentence

 FCPX Edit Buddy is a tool designed to streamline the video editing workflow by automating the transcription of audio to subtitles and integrating these subtitles seamlessly into Final Cut Pro X (FCPX) projects.
-Leveraging machine learning for accurate transcription and robust scripting for XML manipulation, FCPX Edit Buddy ensures efficient and accurate subtitle integration, enhancing the overall editing experience.
+Leveraging machine learning for accurate transcription and robust scripting for XML manipulation, FCPX Edit Buddy ensures efficient and precise subtitle integration, enhancing the overall editing experience.

 ## Features

 - **Automatic Transcription**: Converts audio files to text using `mlx-whisper`.
-- **Subtitle Generation**: Transforms transcriptions into SRT (SubRip Subtitle) format.
+- **Subtitle Generation**: Transforms transcriptions into SRT (SubRip Subtitle) format, ensuring each subtitle segment represents a complete sentence for better readability.
 - **FCPXML Integration**: Inserts generated subtitles into FCPX projects by modifying FCPXML files.
 - **Customizable Output**: Allows customization of subtitle formatting and placement.
 - **Easy Installation**: Simple setup with all dependencies managed via `requirements.txt`.